meganduffy/Band-Project/README.md

 - Book 'The Monkees' for commerical gigs
 - Connect with 'The Monkees' Social Media presence
 - Contact them directly via phone, email and Skype
-- Responsive design with mobile use in mind
+- View the site easily from any device due to the responsive design with mobile use in mind

 ### Features Left to Implement

-1. An iTunes Search Bar that allows Users to input specific songs by 'The Monkees' and sample and purchase them.
+- An iTunes Search Bar that allows Users to input specific songs by 'The Monkees' and sample and purchase them.

-2. 'Previous Image' and 'Next Image' links on 'image.html' that Users can use to navigate through the Photo section easier.
+- 'Previous Image' and 'Next Image' links on 'image.html' that Users can use to navigate through the Photo section easier.

 ## Tech Used